GoogleContainerTools/skaffold/docs/content/en/docs/concepts/_index.md

         SKAFFOLD_DEFAULT_REPO=<myrepo> skaffold dev

-1. Via skaffold's global config
+1. Via Skaffold's global config

         skaffold config set default-repo <myrepo>

-If skaffold doesn't find `default-repo`, there is no automated image name rewriting.
+If Skaffold doesn't find `default-repo`, there is no automated image name rewriting.

 The image name rewriting strategies are designed to be *conflict-free*: the full image name is rewritten on top of the default-repo so similar image names don't collide in the base namespace (e.g.: repo1/example and repo2/example would collide in the target_namespace/example without this)